In what fora are insurance disputes litigated?

 Likewise, neither the Turkish Commercial Code (TCC) nor the General Conditions of Liability Insurance specifically stipulate how serial damages must be evaluated.

-However, contracts tend to include a serial damages clause that considers continuous or continual occurrences as one and stipulates that the insurer shall indemnify the insured once, up to the value of the insurance coverage.
+However, contracts tend to include a serial damages clause that considers continuous or continual occurrences and stipulates that the insurer shall indemnify the insured once, up to the value of the insurance coverage.
 In the absence of this agreement, the court may evaluate whether there is unity in cause or unity in time to consider the occurrences as a single insured event.

 What event or events trigger insurance coverage?